wix/Detox/docs/APIRef.Configuration.md

 provided you have installed it beforehand explicitly or manually.

-If you do not wish to leak Detox globals (`expect`, `device`, `by`, etc.) to the global scope, you can set `"exposeGlobals": false` and de-structure them respectively from the exported Detox interface:
+If you do not wish to leak Detox globals (`expect`, `device`, `by`, etc.) to the global scope, you can set `"exposeGlobals": false` and destructure them respectively from the exported Detox interface:

 ```js